-Perioperative beta-blocker therapy has been reviewed in several meta-analyses and in a very large cohort population study.
-Auerbach and Goldman (383) undertook a review of this topic in 2002.
-They reported on a MEDLINE search and literature review of only 5 studies (all 5 studies are included in Table 12).
-They calculated a number needed to treat, on the basis of these studies, of only 2.5 to 6.7 to see improvement in measures of myocardial ischemia and only 3.2 to 8.3 in studies reporting a significant impact of beta blockers on cardiac or all-cause mortality.
+Perioperative beta-blocker therapy has also been reviewed in several meta-analyses and in a very large cohort population study before publication of the recent POISE trial.
+Auerbach and Goldman (380) undertook a review of this topic in 2002.
+They reported on a MEDLINE search and literature review of 5 studies (all 5 studies are included in Table 11).
+They calculated an NNT on the basis of these studies of 2.5 to 6.7 to see improvement in measures of myocardial ischemia and 3.2 to 8.3 in studies that reported a significant impact of beta blockers on cardiac or all-cause mortality.
 They concluded that the literature supports a benefit of beta blockers on cardiac morbidity and mortality.

-A systematic review of the perioperative medical therapy literature by Stevens et al (385) for noncardiac surgery included the results of 11 trials using beta blockers for perioperative therapy.
+A systematic review of the perioperative medical therapy literature by Stevens et al. (383) for noncardiac surgery included the results of 11 trials using beta blockers for perioperative therapy.
 These authors concluded that beta blockers significantly decreased ischemic episodes during and after surgery.
 Beta blockers significantly reduced the risk of nonfatal MI; however, the results became nonsignificant if the 2 most positive trials were eliminated.
-Likewise, the risk of cardiac death was significantly decreased with betablocker usage.
+Likewise, the risk of cardiac death was significantly decreased with beta-blocker usage.
 These authors incorporated studies not considered in other meta-analyses, including studies that were not blinded.
 Results to be quantified were limited to those in the 30-day perioperative period.
-The authors also reported a direct relationship between the prevalence of prior MI and the magnitude of risk reduction observed with beta-blocker therapy, suggesting that higher risk confers greater benefit.

-The number needed to prevent perioperative ischemia was 8 subjects, the number needed to prevent MI was 23, and 32 patients had to be treated to prevent cardiac death.
-These authors pointed out that given the observation that high-risk patients seemed to receive all the benefit, the target population for beta-blocker therapy is not clear.
-They also high-lighted that schedules of beta-blocker administration varied significantly among the reported studies and acknowledged the potential for a single large, strongly positive study to skew the results of this meta-analysis (385).
+The authors also reported a direct relationship between the prevalence of prior MI and the magnitude of risk reduction observed with beta-blocker therapy, which suggests that higher risk confers greater benefit.
+The NNT to prevent perioperative ischemia was 8 subjects, the NNT to prevent MI was 23, and 32 patients had to be treated to prevent cardiac death.
+These authors pointed out that given the observation that high-risk patients appeared to receive all the benefit, the target population for beta-blocker therapy is not clear.
+They also highlighted that schedules of beta-blocker administration varied significantly among the reported studies, and they acknowledged the potential for a single large, strongly positive study to skew the results of this meta-analysis (383).